 An inventor considers a problem and comes up with a solution to that problem.

 My post Technology: Cripple, Crutch or Charm? looked at the space race and how people successfully landed on the moon.

 It all started as a thought which then became words and actions.

 Thoughts of space travel were expressed by the early science fiction writers like Wells, Verne and Asimov.

-Those thoughts were made a reality by designing and experimenting until a viable solution was found.
+Those thoughts became a reality by designing and experimenting until a viable solution was found.

-The Wright brothers believed that man could fly and worked on their belief until they flew.
+- The Wright brothers believed that man could fly and worked on their beliefs until they flew.